 The route between the Almeida theatre over the road and this D&D London restaurant is a well-trodden one: visit of an evening and there’s an exodus before curtain-up.
 The pre-theatre menu here, then, is often just that – and is excellent value at £17 for two courses, £20 for three.
 Those without a show to rush to can take more time over the sophisticated cooking, which is broadly modern French with a few excursions around Europe and Britain.
 On our last visit, Cornish pollock was paired with golden sultana and cauliflower couscous, and a risotto was rich with wild mushrooms and parmesan; both were from the set menu and served beautifully in glazed pottery dishes.
 Such thoughtful touches set the standard high – crisp water biscuits with the cheese were seeded and clearly own-made; the charcuterie board is a rustic plank of rillettes, terrines and scotch eggs, all produced in-house.
 The open kitchen looks on to a discreetly elegant, modern room enlivened by a vast, colourful mural and broadsided by a small bar with its own food menu.
 As a special-occasion alternative to the many restaurants in Islington, Almeida is a star.
 NOTE: As of mid-September 2014, the restaurant has reopened after an extensive refurbishment.
 Among the changes is the elimination of a printed wine list in favour of suggestions from the waiter to fit in with your meal and budget, with the additional option of inspecting their 'Wine Wall,' where all the wines on offer are on show.
 There were also some chaRead more

 Venue says: The Patisserie Sainte-Anne has moved to London from Paris.
-We have run this popular bakery for twenty years in the 13 arrondissement.
+We have run this popular bakery for 20 years in the 13th arrondissement.
 Now we are situated in Hammersmith.
-All our breads are made of organic flour (from a mill based in Gloucesthire).
-Most of the ingredients (milk, cream, butter, etc) are from England except the chocolate from Belgium and the butter for the croissants come from France (Charentes Poitou).
-All our products are all home made on the promises.
+All our breads are made of organic flour (from a mill based in Gloucestershire).
+Most of the ingredients (milk, cream, butter, etc.) are from England except the chocolate from Belgium and the butter for the croissants comes from France (Charentes Poitou).
+All our products are all homemade on the premises.
 We also have a large range of homemade chocolate and macaroons.
-For any celebration we can make our cake in a bigger size (up to 16 pers.) , macaroon tower or croquembouche.
-For christmas we will have traditional yule log cake (french christmas cake).
-Also our best sellers will be in yule log cake shape (some of them are gluten free).
-So come enjoy the true taste of a "boulangerie parisienne".
+For any celebration we can make our cake in a bigger size (up to 16 pers.), or offer macaron towers or a croquembouche.
+So come enjoy the true taste of a 'boulangerie Parisienne'.
 And you can now order your cake by the website!

 Hardly known for its pretty fancies, Hammersmith is moving into the fast lane with this on-trend French patisserie-café.
 It’s hard not to be taken by the cochineal pink frontage, retro-patterned wallpaper and walls the colour of lime curd.After running a bakery of the same name in Paris for 20 years, the owners have upped sticks and now make their couture collection of beautifully presented pâtisserie and breads on site in west London.
 Top-rate crusty baguettes and soft milk breads host life-affirming fillings.
 Besides meaty choices, the vegetarian options include herby pesto that contrasts with the crunch of green beans and creamy mozzarella; or there’s garlicky houmous partnered with grilled and golden-hued halloumi.After several visits we reckon their tart aux pommes is the best we’ve tasted in London.
 Nothing beats its crisp puff pastry base, slathered with smooth Bramley purée and precision-sliced apple topping.
 Other highlights include éclairs crammed with seriously chocolatey crème pâtissière, and a moreish autumnal fig and pistachio sponge tartlet.
 Sainte Anne isn’t just for inbetween-times either: their baguette or croissant breakfasts – a bargain at £3 a pop – include own-made jam and a coffee.
 Pitching their prices well below central London offerings, their light-bite meal deals give the sandwich chains a run for their money, so your wallet won’t feel much slimmer after a quality sandwich, posh cake and soft drink.
 Shame the same can’t be said for your waistline.Read more